First rule

 FAQ

-Only if the date matches your actual preparation and still leaves room for your broader timeline.
+Only if the date matches the candidate preparation level and still leaves room in the broader timeline.
 The earliest seat is not always the smartest seat.

-Confirm the exact ID the center accepts, the name format expected, arrival instructions, and any center-specific rules before you pay.
+Confirm the exact ID the center accepts, the expected name format, arrival instructions, and any center-specific rules before payment.

-Why should I think about a retake before my first booking?
+Why plan for a retake before the first booking?

-Because high-stakes timelines are safer when your first date still leaves space for a second attempt if needed.
+High-stakes timelines are safer when the first date still leaves space for a second attempt if needed.

 Official sources